Savage Nights: Plot

 “I feel I go through life like an American tourist, doing as many towns as possible", explains Jean, a camera man and aspiring film director.
 Handsome but self-centered, childish, and hedonistic, he has a complicated sex life.
 He is bisexual and HIV positive.
 During a casting session he meets Laura, a lively, seventeen-year-old aspiring actress.
 Captivated by her charm, Jean soon is pursuing her and she quickly falls in love with him.
 They start a passionate affair.
 At the same time, the restless Jean pursues a relationship with Samy, a young rugby player.
 Samy, who has emigrated with his mother and brother from Spain, is unemployed and equally troubled.
 He is straight and although living with his girlfriend, Marianne, he has no qualms about his homoerotic relationship with Jean, who has a big crush on him.

-Jean and Laura's relationship is complicated by him having HIV which initially he hides from her.
+Jean and Laura's relationship is complicated by him having HIV, which initially he hides from her.
 Only after they have had sex does he tell her.
 At first, Laura is furious and her mother is equally livid.
 However, Laura is by then deeply in love with Jean.
-She not only continues the relationship but refuses to use condoms as Jean wanted.
+She not only continues the relationship but also refuses to use condoms as Jean wanted.

 Jean is also deeply troubled in accepting his disease.
 "Drop your illusions.
-Learn from your disease" suggests his friend Noria.
-Peaceful acceptance does not come easy for him, his life ricochets from one coupling to the next, trying to make sense of his situation.
+Learn from your disease", suggests his friend Noria.
+Peaceful acceptance does not come easy for him; his life ricochets from one coupling to the next, trying to make sense of his situation.
 He is a damned rebel, which he defines as "Someone marked by fate and with real dignity inside".

 Laura has emotional problems too; at one point she erupts at the owner of the dress shop where she works and loses her job.
 Her feelings reach a boiling point in dealing with Jean's bisexuality, which involves not only Jean's relationship with Samy but anonymous sex with multiple partners in dark cruising spots.
 In these sex encounters, Jean releases his self-destructive drive and finds refuge from the frustrations brought by his illness and his affairs with Laura and Samy.